web-ui-fw/web-ui-fw/HACKING.md

     http://web-ui-fw.github.com/web-ui-fw/web-ui-fw-libs.js
     http://web-ui-fw.github.com/web-ui-fw/web-ui-fw-widget.css

-Of course you will need JQuery Mobile (currenly, version 1.0) and JQuery (currently, version 1.6.4).
+Of course you will need JQuery Mobile (currently, version 1.0) and JQuery (currently, version 1.6.4).

+Please see the README file for some boilerplate on how to use web-ui-fw within a jQuery Mobile project.

 Installing less